A Special Place

 For more than a century people have been visiting Catherine Hill Bay

-and writing it about it in terms of magnificent views, picturesque locations, interesting pub, a great surfing beach and healthy air invigorated by sea breezes.
+and writing about it’s magnificent views, picturesque locations, pub of characters, great surfing beach and healthy environment invigorated by sea breezes.

-Even the residents find it hard to pin down what this special flavour is: for some it is coming home to the "best cuppa tea in the world" made with rain water (for there is no articulated water or sewerage), for some it is the bush and the wild flowers or the beach, or the security of neighbours long known.
-Sometimes the question is resolved with a shrug and the phrase "It's a special place".
+Even the residents find it hard to pin down what this special flavour is: for some it is coming home to the “best cuppa tea in the world” made with rain water, for some it is the bush and the wild flowers or the beach, or the security of neighbours long known.
+Sometimes the question is resolved with a shrug and the phrase “It’s a special place”.